tpcarman/As-Built-Report/README.md

 ### PARAMETER Path
     Specifies the path to save the report.
     This parameter is optional.
 If not specified the report will be saved in the script folder.

+### PARAMETER AsBuiltConfigPath
+    Specifies the path to the As-Built report configuration file.
+    This parameter is optional.
+If not specified the script will prompt the user to provide the configuration information.

 ### PARAMETER Timestamp
     Specifies whether to append a timestamp string to the report filename.